|

 Origins of Poached Pears in Red Wine

-The Poire à la Beaujolais or pear in wine is a traditional dessert of the wine-growing Beaujolais region of France.
+The Poire à la Beaujolaise or pear in wine is a traditional dessert of the wine-growing Beaujolais region of France.
 Territories like Burgundy and Lyon would use this method to consume fruits that were not ripening to their liking.
 This method has since spread all over France and grown immensely in popularity all over the world.

 The basic concept is that the pears are gently poached on the stovetop.
 Done typically with a syrup made from wine, sugar, or honey, and spices.
 The methods for poaching pears can differ greatly however the same concept of slow cooking to preserve their form while sealing in the rich flavors is universal.